Rupert Betheras: 2003 season

-Post-AFL career
+Post-football career

 After his AFL career he moved to the Northern Territory to play for NTFL club St Mary's.
 He also played for South Cairns in the Cairns league and in 2007, he played for Rumbalara on the Murray River.

 As a young man Betheras was interested in art and during 2001 and 2002 he planned for his career post-football and turned to being an artist.
 Betheras held his first solo exhibition, After Collingwood, at Alcaston Gallery, Melbourne in 2008, the year after retiring from AFL; this was followed by several more including an Alcaston-curated survey exhibition at Deakin University Art Gallery, Melbourne (Marking Tracks, 2012).
 He has held solo exhibitions in other public galleries including Araluen Arts Centre, Alice Springs (Field Work, 2015, relating to Inner Sanctum, 2014, and My Future Has A Past, 2015 at Alcaston Gallery), and the Northern Centre for Contemporary Art (NCCA), Darwin (Arnhem H-Way, 2014), and in other commercial galleries including Galerie Luc Berthier, Paris, France.

 Betheras continues to experiment as a painter, pushing his practice in terms of his materials and in his approach to abstraction and figuration.
 In recent years, collaborative and relational dimensions have also come to the fore as with his work with Central Desert artist Lionel Possum, his Event Horizon exhibition in Darwin's World War II tunnel (2015), and his involvement in NCCA's Indonesian-Top End Artists' Camp (2015) and related exhibition (Cruise Control, 2016).

 Betheras's AFL experience has played and continues to play a significant role in his art.
 'The football connection allows me to enter places', writes Betheras on his work as an AFL coach/mentor in the Northern Territory.
 'From that', he writes, 'I am able to produce artwork specific to those places and to the experience of being there'.
 The 'higher states of consciousness and physical application needed to perform at the highest levels of sport' are, Betheras asserts, also manifest in his artistic process as a painter.
 Betheras is represented in the group exhibition Leather Poisoning: Football Possessions, Counihan Gallery, Melbourne, March/April 2017; curated by Victor Griss.